spapas/spapas.github.io/content/save-gmail-blocked-attachments.rst

 **Update**: Stefan `created an improved version`_ of the attachment extractor which is also compatible with Python 3.4!

 **Update, 12 January 2015**: Ivana (at the comments section) proposed a different solution that may work for some files: *Use a mobile Gmail client (I tested it with Android) and "Save to Drive" your attachment.
 You'll then be able to download it from the Google Drive!*

+**Update, 2 June 2015**: Commenter Sumit Chauhan (and Yuri Marx) proposed to change the extension of the downloaded MIME text file (original message) to eml and open it with Outlook.
+I don't have Outlook in my system, however I tried opening it with Thunderbird_ and it worked!!!
+So please try this solution before trying the pythonic way (especially if you're not familiar with python).

 I am not sure if this works for all attachments, however it worked for the source of my PhD thesis!
 I'm writing it may not work for all attachments because